Alamofire/Alamofire/Documentation/AdvancedUsage.md

 Applications interacting with web applications in a significant manner are encouraged to have custom types conform to `URLConvertible` as a convenient way to map domain-specific models to server resources.

 ### `URLRequestConvertible`
 Types adopting the `URLRequestConvertible` protocol can be used to construct `URLRequest`s. `URLRequest` conforms to `URLRequestConvertible` by default, allowing it to be passed into `request`, `upload`, and `download` methods directly.
 Alamofire uses `URLRequestConvertible` as the foundation of all requests flowing through the request pipeline.
-Using `URLRequest`s directly the recommended way to customize `URLRequest` creation outside of the `ParameterEncoder`s that Alamofire provides.
+Using `URLRequest`s directly is the recommended way to customize `URLRequest` creation outside of the `ParameterEncoder`s that Alamofire provides.

 ```swift
 let url = URL(string: "https://httpbin.org/post")!